kamui/retriable/README.md

 end
 ```

-This example makes 5 total attempts, if the first attempt fails, the 2nd attempt occurs 0.5 seconds later.
+This example makes 5 total attempts.
+If the first attempt fails, the 2nd attempt occurs 0.5 seconds later.

 ### Turn off Exponential Backoff

-Exponential backoff is enabled by default, if you want to simply retry code every second, 5 times maximum, you can do this:
+Exponential backoff is enabled by default.
+If you want to simply retry code every second, 5 times maximum, you can do this:

 ```ruby
 Retriable.retriable(tries: 5, base_interval: 1.0, multiplier: 1.0, rand_factor: 0.0) do